Overview¶

 The "Deep Save" functionality is a single API request that can create or update a complete "object tree" in the database using a single transaction.
 The object tree starts with the root object and includes other child objects, their corresponding children and so on.
 Consider the following object diagram:

-• Save new Person and the related Address in the database.
-Both objects will be saved in the corresponding tables and a relationship at the database level will be created between them.
+in the database.
+Both objects will be saved in the corresponding tables and a relationship at the database level will be created between them. - Update existing

-• Update existing Person in the database with a new related Address object.
-The new Address object will be stored in the corresponding table and the relationship will be created in the database.
+object will be stored in the corresponding table and the relationship will be created in the database. - Update both

 Important